superernie77/currencyconverter/README.md

 # Used Technologies
 The following technologies were used to build the web application:

-- Spring Boot
+- Spring Boot 3
-- Spring MVC
+- Spring Web 6
-- Spring Security
+- Spring Security 6
-- Spring Data-JPA
+- Spring Data-JPA 3
 - Thymeleaf
 - Jackson
 - Maven
-- Junit / Mockito
+- Junit 5 / Mockito 5
 - H2 DB